pine-vm/pine/explore/internal-analysis/2026-09-20-elm-app-compilation-runtime-profile-analysis.md

 ### 4. Tail calls retain continuation frames

 Every user-defined call pushes a new `Kont.CallFrame`, including self-recursive tail calls.
-The source explicitly notes that tail recursion therefore uses memory proportional to call depth.
-Every 1,000 user calls, `CheckForInfiniteRecursion` scans the continuation stack.
+At the time of the baseline capture, every 1,000 user calls caused `CheckForInfiniteRecursion` to scan the continuation stack.

-The visible recursion-check cost is only 0.75%, so this is not a first-order CPU target in the current profile.
-However, tail-frame retention likely contributes to allocation and cache pressure hidden inside the 16.72% direct `ApplyResolvedCall` bucket.
-It also limits scalability for larger compiler inputs.
+That scan was only 0.75% in the first capture but reached 30.43% of represented CPU in the follow-up capture.
+It has since been removed in favor of instruction-count and continuation-depth quotas.
+Tail-frame retention still contributes to allocation and limits scalability for larger compiler inputs.

 Relevant code: